 Hermes was a god of cunning and dexterity.
 Patron of roads, travelers, shepherds, and merchants.
 He was the messenger of the gods, escorted the dead to Hades.
-Hermes' attributes were: a wide hat, a caduceus entwined with a serpent, and decorative wings on the legs and a hat.
+Hermes’ attributes were a wide hat, a caduceus entwined with a serpent, decorative wings on the legs, and a hat.

 Hephaestus was described as the most hardworking of all gods.
 He was the lord of fire, the patron of goldsmiths and blacksmiths, and the guardian of handicraftsmen.
-Hephaestus built divine palaces on Mount Olympus, created a shield for Zeus, a trident for Poseidon, and armor for Achilles.
+Hephaestus built divine palaces on Mount Olympus and created a shield for Zeus, a trident for Poseidon, and armor for Achilles.